 The diamond-back moth does not overwinter very successfully in the UK and infestations in early summer usually arise as a result of migrations from continental Europe (Chapman et al., 2002).
 These occur when the wind direction is favourable and when there is a large population of moths ready to migrate.

-During summer 2020 we are taking part in a Dutch project called 'Towards Sustainable Cabbage Cultivation'.
-We have been asked to send the diamond-back moths that we capture to the Dutch researchers so that they can analyse their DNA and try to work out where the moths are coming from.
-Moths will be collected from pheromone traps set in several European countries.
-You can translate the project web page using Google Translate and you will see that they are working on several topics associated with pest management in cabbage.
+During summer 2020 we took part in a Dutch project called 'Towards Sustainable Cabbage Cultivation'.
+We were asked to send the diamond-back moths that we captured to the Dutch researchers so that they can analyse their DNA and try to work out where the moths are coming from.
+Moths are being collected from pheromone traps set in several European countries.
+They are working on several topics associated with pest management in cabbage.
+We have not received an update on the project yet.

 Some of our work on diamond-back moth in the UK has been published in the journal 'Insects': 'Phenology of the diamondback moth (Plutella xylostella) in the UK and provision of decision support for Brassica growers'.